CecchiLinux/wikipedia-geoEdits/README.md

-To group the filtered categories coordinates I use the K-Means algorithm.
-The geographic coordinates do not need to be modified to be used as points in the algorithm.
+To group the filtered categories coordinates I use the K-means algorithm.
+The geographic coordinates can be represented simply as Cartesian points.

 ```scala
 class Point(val x: Double, val y: Double) extends Serializable {